Review: Chekov in the modern age

 Published May 5, 2026

 “This love will be the death of me” Hermione wrote.
 We’re doing Hermione and Snape fan fiction on an outdated laptop.
-Teenage-level fantasies coming from a twenty-something woman.
-Normal or crazy?
+Teenage-level fantasies coming from a twenty-something woman - normal or crazy?

-Robles has chops and deserves praise for this unique character performance.
+Robles deserves praise for this unique character performance.
 Though her hair fell out of place a few times, her energy made the character special.
-It was interesting how Sonia quickly dismisses, “I’m not saying I’m ugly” when that was a big character trait of Chekov’s Sonia to talk down on her looks.
+It was interesting how this Sonia quickly dismisses, “I’m not saying I’m ugly” when that was a big character trait of Chekov’s Sonia to talk down on her looks.
 By just adding a shred of ego to the girl, the character’s motivations changed completely.

 “I promise I’m taking care of your garden,” Robles says endearingly, the garden currently choking in smoke outside the house’s walls.
 She reveals that her job is tough because the faculty is “weird,” and reminds her mom, “ I remember you.”